Madani00/alx-low_level_programming/0x02-functions_nested_loops/README.md

 This project introduces functions and nested loops in C programming.
 Each .c file contains a different function while the holberton.h file contains all the function prototypes.

 ## Description of what each file does
-prints "-putchar"
+0.prints "-putchar"
-prints the alphabet, in lowercase prints 10 times the alphabet, in lowercase checks for lowercase character; returns 1 if true and 0 if false checks for alphabetic character; returns 1 if true and 0 if false
+1. prints the alphabet, in lowercase prints 10 times the alphabet, in lowercase checks for lowercase character; returns 1 if true and 0 if false checks for alphabetic character; returns 1 if true and 0 if false